rust-lang/wg-async/src/vision/shiny_future/alan_learns_async_on_his_own.md

 pages.

 Alan goes to crates.io and searches for "http client", and finds a library called `reqwest`.
-He opens its documentation, and see that the library has him choose between an "async" and a "blocking" client.
+He opens its documentation, and sees that the library has him choose between an "async" and a "blocking" client.
 Confused, Alan types in "rust async" in his favorite search engine, and finds the [Rust async book].
 On the very first page there's a summary of